DariaKrestina/places-to-go/README.md

 # Project Overview

-## Project Name

-The name of your project.
+## Places to go

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and/or functionality.
+Places to go is an Airtable and React build app where user is able to

 ## Wireframes